apache/incubator-kie-kogito-operator/README.md

 #### Retrieving Kafka internal URLs

-After you configure the Kafka Operator, you need the Kafka service URI to install the Data Index Service.
+After you configure the Kafka Operator, you need the Kafka service URI or Kafka instance name to install the Data Index Service.

 Run the following command to retrieve the Kafka internal URI: